angel-dart/sql/README.md

-# angel_sqljocky
+# angel_sql
-SQL-enabled services for the Angel framework.
-Works well with Furlong.
+Base functionality for implementing SQL-enabled services for the Angel framework.

-**Discontinued**

-Reason: SQLJocky requires `crypto ^0.9.0`, which is very outdated, and not compatible with Angel.
+The most important thing is to **prevent SQL injections**.